MatthewReid854/reliability/docs/Fitting a specific distribution to data.rst

 Fitting a specific distribution to data
 '''''''''''''''''''''''''''''''''''''''

 The module ``reliability.Fitters`` provides many probability distribution fitting functions.
 These functions can be thought of in two categories; non-location shifted distributions [eg. Weibull (α,β)], and location shifted distributions [eg. Weibull (α,β,γ)].
-All of the distributions can be fitted to both complete and imcomplete (right censored data).
+All of the distributions can be fitted to both complete and imcomplete (right censored) data.
 All distributions in the Fitters module are named with their number of parameters (eg. Fit_Weibull_2P uses α,β, whereas Fit_Weibull_3P uses α,β,γ).
 This is intended to remove ambiguity about what distribution you are fitting.

 Distributions are fitted simply by using the desired function and specifying the data as failures or right_censored data.
 You must have at least as many failures as there are distribution parameters or the fit would be under-constrained.
 It is generally advisable to have at least 4 data points as the accuracy of the fit is proportional to the amount of data.
 Once fitted, the results are assigned to an object and the fitted parameters can be accessed by name, as shown in the examples below.
 The goodness of fit criterions are also available as AICc (Akaike Information Criterion corrected) and BIC (Bayesian Information Criterion), though these are more useful when comparing the fit of multiple distributions such as in the `Fit_Everything <https://reliability.readthedocs.io/en/latest/Fitting%20all%20available%20distributions%20to%20data.html>`_ function.
 As a matter of convenience, each of the modules in Fitters also generates a distribution object that has the parameters of the fitted distribution.